nprapps/bestpractices/javascript.md

 ## General

 Broadly speaking, the [Google JS style guide](https://google.github.io/styleguide/jsguide.html) is a reasonable starting place, but it's not dogma.

-If inconsistency bothers you, [Prettier](https://prettier.io) can help resolve issues around keyword spacing or line breaks.
+*Above all, our priority is clarity of intent.* That means naming variables with descriptive, clear names; splitting code into short, reusable modules; and keeping the flow of data clear.
+By contrast, he kinds of quotes you use, how you put spaces around keywords or objects, or whether you like to declare functions using expressions or variable assignment--none of these things significantly alter the clarity of the code.
+If there's a style issue that is particularly contentious, we will go with whatever [Prettier](https://prettier.io) emits, and you may want to install its plugin for your editor of choice.

 The TL;DR of our style:

 * Indentation: two spaces, no tabs.
 * `camelCase`, not `snake_case` for variable names, `SHOUTING_SNAKE_CASE` for constants.
 * End all statements with a semicolon.
 Do not use comma-first style in object or array literals.
-* Avoid global variables whenever possible.
+* Avoid global variables and state whenever possible.
 * We support whatever DM supports for the main site.
-Currently, this is all modern browsers (not IE).
+Currently, this is all modern browsers (IE not included).
+* Prefer clear (even overly-verbose) code over "clever" one-liners and obfuscated syntax.

-One place where it is important to be clear is when doing typecasting to and from primitive values.
+On the topic of clarity, one place where it is important to be clear is when doing typecasting to and from primitive values.
 For these, rather than the shorthand operators, it's better to spell out the conversion explicitly.

 ```
 // not this: